Source code for timezonefinder.timezonefinder

 return self.timezone_names[zone_id]

-def zone_name_from_poly_id(self, poly_id: int) -> str:
+def zone_name_from_boundary_id(self, boundary_id: IntegerLike) -> str:

 """

-:param poly_id: The ID of the polygon.
+:param boundary_id: The ID of the boundary polygon.

 :return: The name of the zone.